Amsterdam in December is a truly magical time of year. Here are 8 of my favorite things to do as a local!

 From Lust Till Dawn is a reader-supported site.
 Purchases made through links may earn a commission at no extra cost to you.
 Learn more.

-Best Activities in Amsterdam in December
+8 Things to Do in Amsterdam in December

 Ride a Boat to See Amsterdam Light Festival